BestTimesToVisit.com Logo

 Swiss Travel Pass

-This is the ultimate all-in-one pass for exploring Switzerland, including Interlaken.
-It covers unlimited travel on trains, buses, and boats, plus free entry to over 500 museums and discounts on mountain excursions.
+This is the ultimate all-rounder for exploring Switzerland, including Interlaken.
+It covers unlimited travel on trains, buses, and boats, plus free entry to over 500 museums and discounted mountain excursions.
+It's your golden ticket to seamless travel across the country.

 Tip:Purchase this *before* you arrive in Switzerland.
-It's often cheaper and saves you the hassle of buying individual tickets.
-Don't forget to check which mountain excursions are fully covered (like the Jungfraujoch) and which offer discounts – it can be a significant saving.
-Always have it handy for ticket inspections.
+It's often cheaper and definitely more convenient than buying individual tickets.
+Don't forget to check which mountain excursions are fully covered and which offer a discount – the Jungfraujoch is a popular discount, not free.
+Always have your pass and passport ready for inspection.

 Cost:Included with the Swiss Travel Pass.
-Otherwise, single tickets range from CHF 10-30 depending on the destination.
+Otherwise, expect around CHF 30-60 for a round trip depending on the route.

 Cost:Free!